Pega Robot Manager monitors failed robotic automations over a

 period of time to stop underperforming robots.
 By identifying and stopping robots that

-fail their assignments too often, Pega Robot Manager reduces the total
+fail their assignments too often, Robot Manager reduces the

-You can influence how Pega Robot Manager evaluates robot performance by
+You can influence how Robot Manager evaluates robot

-using the following failure threshold types that are applicable at the work
+performance by using the following failure threshold types that are applicable at the

-- Number of consecutive failed assignments within the alert evaluation time
+- The number of consecutive failed assignments within the alert evaluation

-- Percentage of failed assignments within the alert evaluation time
+- The percentage of failed assignments within the alert evaluation time

-In addition, Pega Robot Manager sends warning messages about robots
+In addition, Robot Manager sends warning messages about

-that are approaching a failure threshold.
-Failing robots can then receive human
+robots that are approaching a failure threshold.
+In this way, an administrator can deal

 - Understanding robot failure thresholds

-Learn about the failure thresholds and other settings through which control how Pega Robot Manager determines whether robots are underperforming.
+Learn about failure thresholds and other settings that specify how Pega Robot Manager determines whether robots are underperforming.

 - Configuring robot failure tolerance